D. Application Procedure

 Miami, FL 33155

-The Miami Children’s Hospital Psychology Internship Program is approved by the Committee on Accreditation (CoA) of the American Psychological Association.
+The Miami Children’s Hospital Psychology Internship Program is accredited by the Committee on Accreditation (CoA) of the American Psychological Association.
 The contact information for the CoA is:

 750 First Street, NE